solarlabsteam/missed-blocks-checker/README.md

 ![Latest release](https://img.shields.io/github/v/release/solarlabsteam/missed-blocks-checker)
 [![Actions Status](https://github.com/solarlabsteam/missed-blocks-checker/workflows/test/badge.svg)](https://github.com/solarlabsteam/missed-blocks-checker/actions)

-missed-blocks-checker is a tool that sends a message to Telegram chat if any of the Cosmos validators starts or stops missing blocks.
+missed-blocks-checker is a tool that sends a message to configured channels if any of the Cosmos validators starts or stops missing blocks.
 It queries the data from the gRPC endpoint.

 ## How can I set it up?

-First of all, go to @BotFather in Telegram and create a bot.
-After that, there are two options:
-- you want to send messages to a user.
-This user should write a message to @getmyid_bot, then copy the `Your user ID` number.
-- you want to send messages to a channel.
-Write something to a channel, then forward it to @getmyid_bot and copy the `Forwarded from chat` number

-After that, you need to download the latest release from [the releases page](https://github.com/solarlabsteam/missed-blocks-checker/releases/).
+Download the latest release from [the releases page](https://github.com/solarlabsteam/missed-blocks-checker/releases/).
 After that, you should unzip it and you are ready to go:

 ```sh
 wget <the link from the releases page>